-Last but not least, it will also depend on how you want to trigger the flash unless it’s mounted in a sled on a digital – on some cameras, this is possible using the remote flash control.
+Last but not least, it will also depend on how you want to trigger the flash unless it’s mounted in a hot shoe on a digital – on some cameras, this is possible using the remote flash control.
 Another option is to fire it using an internal flash whose flash is detected by the optical sensor of the detachable external camera flash – the downside is that the latter has to “see” the flash of the internal flash.

-By far the best and most versatile solution is to use a standalone wireless launcher, which is very reliable even over longer distances, it works as a remote control and allows you to control the triggering of multiple external camera flashes simultaneously if required.
+By far the best and most versatile solution is to use a standalone wireless launcher, which is very reliable even over longer distances, it works as a remote control and allows you to control the high-speed sync of multiple external camera flashes simultaneously if required.
 In terms of brand, we definitely recommend sticking with the same manufacturer as your camera.

 Is an inbuilt camera flash really useless?

 Definitely not, you just need to know how to use it.
 Even though it’s small, low power and its light is very close to the lens, plus on its axis, you can definitely use it.